pingcap/docs/dashboard/dashboard-intro.md

 See [Search Logs Page](/dashboard/dashboard-log-search.md) for details.

-## Estimated resource control capacity
+## Estimate cluster capacity for resource control

-To implement resource isolation using the [Resource Control](/tidb-resource-control.md) feature, cluster administrators can define Resource Groups and limit read and write quotas by Resource Group.
+To implement resource isolation using the [Resource Control](/tidb-resource-control.md) feature, cluster administrators can create resource groups and set read and write quotas for each group.

 Before resource planning, you need to know the overall capacity of the cluster.
-See the [Resource Control page](/dashboard/dashboard-resource-control.md) for details.
+For more details, see [Resource Manager page](/dashboard/dashboard-resource-control.md).

 ## Collect profiling data for each instance